Bachelor of Arts, Major in English

 Curricular Requirements

-Students pursuing a Bachelor of Arts in English must complete all requirements in the Bachelor of Arts framework in addition to their major or minor program requirements.
+Students pursuing a Bachelor of Arts must complete all requirements in the Bachelor of Arts Framework in addition to their major or minor program requirements.

 1000 Level